 “The Chinese are going to counterattack,” he said in an interview.
 “Prices are going to go up, installations are going to be less profitable for the installation companies,” he said, predicting “significant loss of jobs.”

 Opponents of SolarWorld’s position say solar-energy prices have declined partly due to U.S. incentives as well as competition from other sources of energy including natural gas.

-“There are economic, political and regulatory forces in the United States that are driving down the cost of solar” energy, Kevin Lapidus, senior vice president for legal and government affairs at SunEdison LLC, a subsidiary of St. Peters, Missouri-based MEMC Electronic Materials Inc. (WFR) said at the ITC hearing.
+“There are economic, political and regulatory forces in the United States that are driving down the cost of solar” energy, Kevin Lapidus, senior vice president for legal and government affairs at SunEdison LLC, a subsidiary of St. Peters, Missouri-based MEMC Electronic Materials Inc. (WFR:US) said at the ITC hearing.

 The energy-related trade dispute between China and the U.S. has moved beyond solar gear.
 The Commerce Department is weighing anti-dumping and anti-subsidy duties on wind-tower imports from the Asian nation.

 China has said that clean-energy policies in at least five U.S. states violate World Trade Organization rules.
 It also filed a WTO complaint against the U.S. in May, alleging that anti-subsidy measures negatively affected $7.3 billion in Chinese goods.